stellarskylark/website/pages/index.md

 You can contact me in one of the following ways:
 - [Direct message on Facebook](https://facebook.com/ahillcomposer)
 - [Direct message on Twitter](https://twitter.com/ahillcomposer)
-- Email me at andrew@andrewkhill.com

 I look forward to hearing from you!

 About Me
 ========
-I'm a senior composition major at Oklahoma Baptist University.
 While I do write pure music for its own sake, my primary interest is scoring narrative works such as film, video games, tabletop RPG campaigns, and theatre productions.
 Past and current projects include: